Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter

-where modes $a$ and $b$ on the right-hand side of the equation correspond to ports $c$ and $d$, respectively.
+and modes $a$ and $b$ on the right-hand side of the equation correspond to ports $c$ and $d$, respectively.

-A squeezing parameter that characterizes the light beam of port $a$ is given by $\zeta=|\beta| x\exp[i(\theta+\phi)]$, where $\beta$ is defined in Eq.~(\ref{photonic-crystal-squeezing-para-01}).
+A squeezing parameter that characterizes the light beam of port $a$ is given by $\zeta=|\beta| x\exp[i(\theta+\phi)]$, where $\beta$ is defined in equation~(\ref{photonic-crystal-squeezing-para-01}).
 Here, to simplify the discussion, we set $\theta = \phi = 0$.
 Thus, from now on, we write the squeezing parameter as $\zeta=|\beta| x=r$.
-Furthermore, for simplicity, we set $\delta = 0$.
+Further, for simplicity, we set $\delta = 0$.
 Then, the state of photons emitted from ports $c$ and $d$ is written in the form

-We draw attention to the fact that the operator $\hat{S}_{ab}(-r/2)$ appears in Eq.~(\ref{beam-splitter-output-entangled-01}).
+We draw attention to the fact that the operator $\hat{S}_{ab}(-r/2)$ appears in equation~(\ref{beam-splitter-output-entangled-01}).
 This implies that photons emitted from ports $c$ and $d$ are entangled.
 Hence, we obtain an entangled state by inserting squeezed light into the beam splitter.